Alex7833/Mail_Sender/README.md

-# Simple Password Generator in python3
+# Mail Send in python3

 ## Installation